JuliaGraphics/ColorSchemes.jl/README.md

 + [PyPlot](#PyPlot)
 + [Images](#Images)

 You can use the excellent [Colors.jl](https://github.com/JuliaGraphics/Colors.jl) package for working with colors, and for producing palettes that provide colors carefully chosen for readability and communication.

-Sometimes, however, you don't always want readability.
-You might want a _colorscheme_ — a group of interesting colors that complement each other visually — rather than a color palette.
+Sometimes, however, you might want a _colorscheme_ — a group of interesting colors that complement each other visually — rather than a color palette.
 This package provides a very simple approach to working with colorschemes.

 ### Usage <a id="Usage"></a>